adrianmrozo/ds/reports/project3.md

 #### 1.) <u>Dockerizing the modularized code

 We do not yet know how to exactly build the Docker Container.
-It is easy to do with example Containers from with Videos from Youtube or the Docker Docs.
+It is easy to do with example Containers from with Videos from YouTube or the Docker Docs.
 However, we don't know exactly which parameters we should use to fill the environment of the Dockerfile.
-Therefore we created an **issue on github**.
+Therefore, we created an **issue on github**.
 Check it out [here](https://github.com/adrianmrozo/ds/issues/4).

 After some research with a [playlist provided by our instructors](https://www.youtube.com/playlist?list=PLhW3qG5bs-L99pQsZ74f-LC-tOEsBp2rK) we learned a lot about building docker containers with videos numbered [8](https://www.youtube.com/watch?v=HqBMEmoAd1M&list=PLhW3qG5bs-L99pQsZ74f-LC-tOEsBp2rK&index=8),  [9](https://www.youtube.com/watch?v=QBOcKdh-fwQ&list=PLhW3qG5bs-L99pQsZ74f-LC-tOEsBp2rK&index=9), [10](https://www.youtube.com/watch?v=Rv3DAJbDrS0&list=PLhW3qG5bs-L99pQsZ74f-LC-tOEsBp2rK&index=10) and [12](https://www.youtube.com/watch?v=LQjaJINkQXY&list=PLhW3qG5bs-L99pQsZ74f-LC-tOEsBp2rK&index=12).